smolijar/gitwiki-thesis/src/design/providers.md

 Repository provider module has control over every action of the repository: access, edit and publish.
 It can, on application level, deny access depending on its own logic.

+This is required for the local provider.
+The paramount objective is to offer unified authorization mechanism over SSH and WUI.

+Instead of accessing the repositories directly, with concept of providers, we could design a local provider, that would fetch repositories from and publish to the local machine over SSH.
+It would be superb if we could simulate the user's remote control, which alas is not possible^[We would need the user's SSH private key for that.].
+Instead we will simulate the behavior though application logic.

+Gitolite provides a CLI interface with humble but sufficient API to tell us, what user has access to which repository.

+You might ask yourself, why don't we use the permission rules directly, since it is stored in plain files.
+This could be arranged, but as showcased in section _\hyperref[gitolite]{Gitolite}_ from chapter _\hyperref[chapter:analysis]{Analysis}_ the configuration can be rather complicated.
+Thus it is better to use an existing parser, delivered by the same system.

+The solution is not ideal, but is the best available.
+A security bug in application would result in letting users tampering with the Gitolite repositories^[For the application to clone any repository, the application needs master SSH keypair.], bypassing the Gitolite security system.
+As mentioned earlier, the only way to go through the Gitolite-standard SSH access would require users' private keys, which is naturally not possible as the result would compromise the core security principles of asymmetric cryptography.

+Letting repository providers to perform additional authorization check produces mechanism flexible enough to create even complex provider as local provider communicating with Gitolite.

+Local provider interactions are shown in detail, though abstracting some not related business logic, in diagram @fig:design:local-provider.

 ## Designed providers

 I have discussed the usage of local provider.